Welcome to 2018 my friends.

 - I am not a victim of the universe.
 When I lose grip on my phone, it will fall to the ground (that is gravity) and it might break (that is just a fact).

 - My loved one is sick.
 My loved one enjoys going outside and gardening.
-I feel helpless and alone.
+I get sad and loose sight of what I can control when I think about their sickness.

 4. Be Honest: What are your abilities and weaknesses?